jirotubuyaki/Jdmbs/README.md

 * sigma : a vector of parameters of geometric Brownian motion.
 * event_times : an integer of how many times jump in a unit time.
 * jump : a vector of jump parameters.
 * K : a vector of option execution prices.
 * color : a vector of colors in a plot.

 Let's return be:

 * premiums of a list of (call_premium, put_premium)

 ## Example
-It is normal model for monte carlo:
+It is a normal model for monte carlo:
 ```
 > premium <- normal_bs(1, simulation.length=50, monte_carlo=1000,
                        1000, 0.007, 0.03, 3000, "blue")